 The application process involves submitting detailed business information and completing a Business Health Score assessment.

+Priority is often given to businesses in essential sectors like housing services and health services, reflecting their community impact.
 Winning the grant provides $20,000 in unrestricted capital plus access to mentorship, coaching, and community resources to help scale your business effectively.

 Grant Eligibility Criteria